-You already know you increase the engine power by pushing that throttle lever in (Page Up key).
+You already know that you increase the engine power by pushing that throttle lever in (Page Up key).
 You decrease the power by pulling the lever out (Page Down key).
 You can also click left and right of the lever (middle mouse button for quicker moves, Ctrl-c to highlight the left and right halves).

-What means "increase the power"?
+What does "increase the power" actually mean?
 Does it mean you increase the amount of fuel delivered to the engine?
 Yes, but this is not enough to fully understand what you are doing.
 You need to be aware that the engine is also fed with a huge amount of air.
-The engine's cylinders burn an intimate mixture of fuel and air.
+The engine's cylinders burn an mixture of fuel and air.
 Fuel alone wouldn't burn.
 Only a mixture of fuel and air can detonate and move the engine pistons.
 So when you push the throttle in, you increase both the fuel and the air fed to the engine.

-The amount of air compared to the amount of fuel matters a lot.
+The amount of air compared to the amount of fuel is critical.
 The proportion of the two has to be tuned closely.
 This is the purpose of the mixture lever.
-The picture below displays the mixture lever, far too much pulled out:
+The picture below displays the mixture lever, pulled out far too much.

-When the mixture lever is fully pushed in, you feed the engine with an excess of fuel.
-When the lever is pulled out completely, there is an excess of air.
-The correct position is inbetween.
-Usually quite close to fully pushed in.
+When the mixture lever is fully pushed in, you feed the engine with an lots of fuel and little air.
+This is known as a "rich" mixture.
+When the lever is pulled out completely, there is an excess of air, known as a "lean" mixture.
+The correct position to produce maximum power is in between these two extremes, usually quite close to fully pushed in.